JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 # USER COMMANDS (INGAME)
 While beeing ingame on a tracked server the following commands are available.
-Keep in mind that a few commands are jus aliases and will do the same as other commands.
+Keep in mind that a few commands are just aliases and will do the same as other commands.
 Furthermore a command can be prefixed either by the `!` or the `.` character.
 * During the map election if pickmode is `agree`:
     * !map, !vote, !pick